AmirUCR/R-Shell/README.md

 * Takes in two Command pointer type objects (can be an Executable or another Command) and calls execute.

 * Overrides execute
-  * The execute function takes lhs and rhs Command pointer types and instantiatesnew Command objects and returns the status of the rhsEval.
+  * The execute function takes lhs and rhs Command pointer types and instantiates new Command objects and returns the status of the rhsEval.

 **Class Pipe**